isabella232/dtm.en/help/using/tools-reference/media-optimizer.md

 >
 >If you associate multiple conversion tags with the same audience segment, the segment will include all of the users who complete those transaction types.

 Segment ID can be set globally at the tool level or conditionally at the rule level.
-A globally configured Segment ID is inherited by any dynamic tag management rules utilizing the Adobe Media Optimizer tool, unless specifically overridden in the rule.
+A globally configured Segment ID is inherited by any Dynamic Tag Management rules utilizing the Adobe Media Optimizer tool, unless specifically overridden in the rule.

 **Tag Property / Value**